selbekk/app-feedback/README.md

 The text shown below the heading.
 Sum up why your users are awesome for telling you how you could improve.

+## Questions?

+If you have any questions, create an issue, and I'll make sure to answer them as soon as possible.

+## Open open source

+If you want to contribute, please create a pull request.
+If it's approved, you'll get full contributor access, as well as your name on the contributors list.
+We trust you!